Jean-Bernard Rousseau

-Jean-Bernard Rousseau (22 March 1797 – 13 April 1867) was a French Roman Catholic professed religious of the Institute of the Brothers of the Christian Schools – or the De La Salle Brothers.
-He assumed the religious name of "Scubilion" upon his profession and was dubbed the "Catechist of Slaves" due to his extensive decades-spanning work on Réunion Island.
+Jean-Bernard Rousseau, FSC (22 March 1797 – 13 April 1867) was a French Catholic member of the De La Salle Brothers.
+He assumed the religious name Scubilion upon his profession and was dubbed the "Catechist of Slaves" due to his extensive decades-spanning work on Réunion Island.

 He was beatified in 1989 during the visit of Pope John Paul II to the island.